Ask The Tea Wizard

 Scented or Flavoured Teas

 These come in 2 types: natural and artificial and there are high and low grades of each type.
-High grade Dragon Pearl Jasmine tea uses jasmine flowers which are overlaid on top of the tea leaves during processing, imparting a delicate flowery flavour.
+High grade Dragon Pearl Jasmine tea uses Jasmine flowers which are overlaid on top of the tea leaves during processing, imparting a delicate flowery flavour.
 Lower grades use an artificial flavouring.
 Tea flavoured with lychee fruit is also very popular and there are some high grade teas of this type available.
 Beware of scented teas which use low grade leaves and artificial flavours.

-To see how tea is made, see
+To see how tea is made, see a chart on

 |Loong Jien (also called Dragon Well)||Very fresh green taste with slightly grassy and nutty overtones|